 God is for us, not against us

-The witness of Scripture gives us an entirely different picture.
+The witness of Scripture gives us a different picture.
 It tells us that the Triune God has opened the door of his accepting love for everyone.
-God, who is love (1 John 4:8), is so devoted tosaving humanity from the destruction of sin that he took the human condition on himself.
+God, who is love (1 John 4:8), is so devoted to saving humanity from the destruction of sin that he took the human condition on himself.
 He entered his creation as a human being in the Person of his Son.

-Paul insists this gift of God’s grace and love is universal—meant for everyone!
-“God was reconciling the world to himself in Christ, not counting men’s sins against them” (2 Corinthians 5:19) is the way Paul expresses God’s merciful love for us.
-In fact, everything in heaven and earth has been reconciled to him in Christ, Paul says (Colossians 1:19-20).
+Paul insists this gift of God’s grace and love is meant for everyone!
+“God was reconciling the world to himself in Christ, not counting people’s sins against them” (2 Corinthians 5:19).
+Everything in heaven and earth has been reconciled to him in Christ (Colossians 1:19-20).

 Who’s in hell and why